department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-devops.md

 ---
-name: Devops task
+name: DevOps task
-about: A task for the CMS  devopsteam.
+about: A task for the CMS DevOps team.
 title: "<Insert summary of task>"
 labels: 'DevOps'
 assignees: ''